 (Plus downloadable mp3 audio versions for easy listening)

 Recordings are each between 25-60 minutes long.

 Four guided hypnosis meditations recorded with frequencies for healing, fear & pain dissolution

 The honest, beautiful, raw, challenging doc of that dark, epic freebirth

-Exclusive access to the video of my recent pain-free blissful birth
+Exclusive access to the video of Yolande's recent pain-free blissful birth

-Witness my process unfold in real time, along with my commentary.
+Witness Yo's process unfold in real time, along with her commentary.

 A Printable Activation Manual

 A workbook for deeper integration, self-exploration, & visioning.